smford/eeh-esp32-rfid/README.md

 - When revoking access, disable led and relay, access in web admin, and in full status.
 To do the same effect, revoke access then log out user.

 ## Done
+- Move parts of the code to seperate files
+- Figure out a way to nicely handle to the two loops - loop1=card present  loop2=no card present
 - Make maintenance mode persist between reboots
 - Log off a user via the web admin
 - Added wifi signal strength to full status